aidantd/SD6-HARPS/README.md

 │       └── api/                    Contains the code for interfacing with external APIs │           └── geolocationAPI.h
 │           └── weatherAPI.h
+│       └── haglGraphics/           Contains the submodule for the haglGraphics library │           └── hagl
+│           └── hagl_hal
+│       └── sensorBoard/            Contains the code for interfacing with external APIs │           └── led.c
+│           └── led.h
 │       └── timers/                 Contains the code for the system's timers │           └── timers.c
 │           └── timers.h